Tishara Garg

 Cambridge, MA USA

+Hello!
 I am a sixth-year PhD candidate in Economics at MIT.
-I study questions in Trade and Macro Development using structural econometric tools from Industrial Organization.
+I study questions in Trade and Macro Development using structural econometric tools from Industrial Organization, combined with novel theory and datasets.

-Prior to my PhD, I was a research analyst on the Macro Team at D.E.
-Shaw.
-I hold an MS in Quantitative Economics from the Indian Statistical Institute and a BA in Economics from Shri Ram College of Commerce, University of Delhi.
+Before my PhD, I was an analyst on the Financial Research Team at D.E.
+Shaw, focusing on Emerging Markets.
+I earned an MS in Quantitative Economics from the Indian Statistical Institute (Delhi), with research focus on optimal retirement policy.
+I hold a BA in Economics from Shri Ram College of Commerce, University of Delhi, where I was awarded the Presidential Gold Medal for highest grades among ~37k students.

 I am on the 2024-25 job market.